-As I mentioned several times before, I believe the real reason that Yellen and the smart folks in the room are so scared to raise rates is that it would set in motion something I have been discussing since 2008.
+As I have mentioned many, many times over the past few years, not only is Janet Yellen & Company taking into account the U.S. economy, but Europe and Asia as well as they debate policy.
+We may not directly care what happens abroad, but our currency certainly does.
+I believe the real reason that Yellen and the smart folks in the room are so scared to raise rates is that it would set in motion something I have been discussing since 2008.
 That is a tech-like blow off in the dollar only seen during the mid 1980s when globalization was only a fraction of what it is today.
-You can see this on the long-term chart below.
+You can see this on the left side of the long-term chart below.